cas-bioinf/rboAnalyzer/docs/prediction_methods.md

 #### conseq_conserved: CONSEQ_CONSERVED
 Serves for prediction method where the conserved unpaired positions in alignment are taken as constraints.
-Defines how many bases in a row must be conserved to denote the position as singlestrand constraint for `RNAfold`.
+Defines how many bases in a row must be conserved to denote the position as single-strand constraint for `RNAfold`.
 This parameter is always used together with repred_unpaired_tr.

 #### max_seqs_in_prediction: MAX_SEQS_IN_PREDICTION